ibm-cloud-docs/openshift/openshift_clusters.md

     </tr>
     <tr>
     <td><code>--cos-instance <em>&lt;cos_CRN&gt;</em></code></td>
     <td>Include the CRN ID of a standard {{site.data.keyword.cos_full_notm}} instance to back up the internal registry of your cluster.
 To list the CRN of existing instances, run <code>ibmcloud resource service-instances --long</code> and find the **ID** of your object storage instance.
-To create a standard object storage instance, run <code>ibmcloud resource service-instance-create <name> cloud-object-storage standard global</code> and note its **ID**.</td>
+To create a standard object storage instance, run <code>ibmcloud resource service-instance-create &lt;name&gt; cloud-object-storage standard global</code> and note its **ID**.</td>
     </tr>
     <tr>
     <td><code>--workers <em>&lt;number&gt;</em></code></td>
-    <td>Specify the number of worker nodes to include in the cluster.
-If you do not specify this option, a cluster with the minimum value of 2 is created.
+    <td>Specify at least 2 worker nodes to include in the cluster.
 For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).
 This value is optional.</td>
     </tr>
     <tr>
     <td><code>--pod-subnet</code></td>